TarlanZiyadov/tarlanziyadov.github.io/_posts/2023-04-29-use-polling-to-reduce-flakiness-in-tests.markdown

 The above example is specifically built for [Cypress](https://docs.cypress.io/app/get-started/why-cypress), but with some refactoring it can also be applied to [Selenium](https://www.selenium.dev/) or [Playwright](https://playwright.dev/).

-Feel free to experiment with it!
-I’m always open to feedback — comment below if you think something could be done differently so we can share knowledge and make the world better.

-Also, don’t forget to check out my other articles related to testing and test automation.
+Also, feel free to check out my other articles related to testing and test automation.